skaradimitriou/skaradimitriou/README.md

 - 💼 Working for Cognity in a FinTech mobile application
 - 🎓 Currently studying for my Master's Degree in Informatics at University of Piraeus
+- 🚀 [Project Future](https://www.projectfuture.gr/) powered by ReGeneration Finalist | 4th Cycle | Android App Development
-- 🎓 I have a Bachelor's Degree in Business Administration with a minor in Management Information Systems
+- 🎓 Bachelor's Degree in Business Administration with a minor in Management Information Systems
 - 🚀 Started coding 2 years ago thanks to ReGeneration's [Project Future](https://www.projectfuture.gr/) Programme
 - 🏅 In my free time, I enjoy running around the city